Suprith-bit/The-AI-Research-Agent/README.md

 **Project Galileo represents the future of AI-powered research - autonomous, intelligent, and human-like in its approach to information discovery and synthesis.** 🚀

-*Built with ❤️ by the AI Research Team*